sandeshbg94/employees-test/README.md

 # sample-data
-This is  a repository to create sample json data for typicode server Visit https://my-json-server.typicode.com/sandeshbg94/sample-data/db
+This is  a repository to create sample json data for typicode server <br>
+Visit https://my-json-server.typicode.com/sandeshbg94/sample-data/db